prostoroman/okama-bot/reports/ISIN_HANDLING_FIX_REPORT.md

 Modified both `handle_message` and `info_command` methods to properly use the resolved symbol from the asset service.

+#### Additional Improvement: Symbol Selection Logic

+Added intelligent symbol selection logic to prioritize US and major exchanges when multiple symbols are found for the same ISIN.

 #### Changes in `bot.py`

 **Before:**